 On the 20th of July 2020, a group of twelve people crossed the Greek-Turkish border and entered in Greece.
-Upon their entry to Greece, the group split up, with four leaving to Alexandroupolis, and the other eight crossing a forest and before they were apprehended by Greek authorities with two cars near Feres, while walking along on a wide street.
+Upon their entry to Greece, the group split up, with four leaving to Alexandroupolis, and the other eight crossing a forest, before they were apprehended by Greek authorities with two cars near Feres, while walking along on a wide street.
 As the authorities approached the group, one person from the group ran away, while the rest of the people was taken to a police station in Alexandroupolis.
-After waiting in the station for sometime, the group was collected again in the late evening at around 2:00 am.
-After this, Greek authorities from this station (unknown number), wearing black clothes and face masks, led the group put the group and an additional 13 persons previously unaffiliated with the group (aged 15-30) into a truck and drove them back to the Greek-Turkish border, near Meriç.
+After waiting in the station for sometime, the group was collected again at around 2:00 am.
+After this, Greek authorities from this station (unknown number), wearing black clothes and face masks, put the group and an additional 13 persons previously unaffiliated with the group (aged 15-30) into a truck and drove them back to the Greek-Turkish border, near Meriç.
 In the group there were two women (aged 22 and 25).

 When the group arrived back at the border, they saw that they were near the Evros/Meriç river.
 The officers took them out of the vehicle and reportedly beat the group-members with batons, confiscated their personal belongings (phones, food, money, clothes, shoes) and forced them to undress.
 They were additional, new officers at this location.

 After this, the respondent described that the officers put them on a small boat with which the group crossed the Evros river.
 The respondent recalled that the officers involved in the push-back were not speaking Greek, but rather in English between each other.
 Because of this, he inferred that they were not all Greek and referred to them as “NATO” and “European police”.